Niorlys/A-competitive-python/_1_introduction.md

 sum_n_numbers_using_sum_builtin    0.00080    0.00076    0.00137    0.00071
 ```

 This comparison clearly shows that Python's built-in `sum` method is at least three times faster than a manually coded `for` loop for summing elements in an iterable.
 Such examples underscore the importance of using Python's built-in capabilities for more efficient programming.
 The module **introduction.py** briefly describes the data structures and algorithms included as standard programming.
-From here onward, each *.md* file will have an associated a *.py* script implementing the methods described, we'll refer to this script as **the script**.
+From here onward, each *.md* file will have an associated *.py* script implementing the methods described, we'll refer to this script as **the script**.

 ## PyPy as a faster option